SustainableDevelopmentReform/nesp-sop-seagrass-mapping/case_study_NESP3.6/NESP_3.6_case_study.md

 ### X.3.1 Field Data Collection

-Field data collection followed the protocols outlined in Section 4 of the SOP, utilizing a statistically balanced sampling approach that maintained uniform sampling intensity while avoiding preference or exclusion of any areas.
+Field data collection followed the protocols outlined in Section 4 of the Seagrass Mapping SOP (link), utilizing a statistically balanced sampling approach that maintained uniform sampling intensity while avoiding preference or exclusion of any areas.

 The Benthic Observation Survey System (BOSS) was employed for collecting in-situ data, as described in Section 4.3 of the SOP.
 The BOSS system captures high-resolution panoramic imagery of the seafloor from multiple angles, providing detailed benthic habitat information.
 The CATAMI classification scheme was used for benthic feature labeling, with points annotated using the Squidle+ platform.

 ![BOSS Camera System - Image showing the deployment of the BOSS system with its four field view angles and example image output]

-Field data was stratified to ensure representative subsets for calibration (70%) and validation (30%), maintaining similar depth distributions and benthic class representations in both subsets.
-The sampling design focused on capturing the full range of seagrass conditions, from dense beds to sparse coverage, as well as non-seagrass substrates for comparison.
+Field data was processed using the automated export functionality from [SQUIDDLE+](https://squidle.org/), and is publically available from that platform (DOI or reference to data?).
+The sampling design focused on capturing the full range of seagrass conditions and depth ranges, from dense beds to sparse coverage, as well as non-seagrass substrates for comparison.

 ### X.3.2 Environmental Data Sources